sonar-perl/sonar-perl/README.md

 [![Quality Gate](https://sonarcloud.io/api/project_badges/measure?project=sonar-perl_sonar-perl&metric=alert_status)](https://sonarcloud.io/dashboard?id=sonar-perl_sonar-perl)
 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=sonar-perl_sonar-perl&metric=coverage&template=FLAT)](https://sonarcloud.io/dashboard?id=sonar-perl_sonar-perl)

-# SonarQube Perl Plugin
+# Perl Plugin for SonarQube

 This is a [SonarQube](http://www.sonarqube.org/) [plugin](http://docs.sonarqube.org/display/PLUG/Plugin+Library)
-to integrate popular features like code coverage, Perl::Critic and test reporting for your perl projects.
+to integrate popular features like code coverage, Perl::Critic and test reporting for your Perl projects.

 ## Current State

 Current plugin is still at an early stage.
-It analyzes perl projects without having to parse the perl code itself, attaching the source as line-based text.
-In a later step there would be some proper grammar-based parsing and analyzing (as far as this is possible for perl, see bugtracker for current status).
+It analyzes Perl projects without having to parse the Perl code itself, attaching the source as line-based text.
+In a later step there would be some proper grammar-based parsing and analyzing (as far as this is possible for Perl, see bugtracker for current status).

 What we have so far...